Israeli forces kill Palestinian gunman in West Bank clash - military | Law-Order

 Israeli forces kill Palestinian gunman in West Bank clash - military

+Israeli forces shot and killed a Palestinian gunman on Thursday during a clash in the occupied West Bank, the military and Palestinian officials said.
 The incident occurred in the Palestinian city of Nablus, which the military said soldiers had entered to detain a Palestinian, whom it did not identify.
-"Some Palestinian gunmen began firing at the soldiers, prompting them to respond and kill one of them," a military spokesman wrote on Twitter.
+There were no casualties among our forces."
+The gunman was identified as Bakeer Hashash, a member of Palestinian President Mahmoud Abbas's Fatah movement, the group said.

 - Country: